WCNewell/VuetifulGoals-daily-server/readme.md

 *Ez-fetch is a library that provides the developer with easy connectivity to an API designed by renowed CJ Reynolds.
 Search for Coding Garden by CJ on YouTube.

+*The goal entry form has entry requirements with warnings to the user, and insufficient submission is disallowed.

 *Two minimal Cypress tests are included

 This application was designed to demonstrate Create, Read, Update and Delete (CRUD) connectivity to an API which I designed using Express, Knex and PostgreSQL, then deployed to Heroku.